 - Comfortable clothing – You need to be able to move when you are kayaking, so you need comfortable clothing.
 Plus you will be sitting for long periods, so you need comfy clothes.

 - Good shoes – Having the right shoes for kayaking is essential.
 You want to make sure your feet stay warm in cold weather, and you want a shoe with excellent grip.
-You never know when you may have to get out of the kayak and walk around on wet rocks.
+You never know when you may have to get out of the kayak and portage your way around obstacles.

-- Avoid clothes that will chafe – Wearing wet clothes is no fun, especially when wet clothes start rubbing and irritating your skin.
+- Avoid clothes that will chafe – Wearing wet clothes is no fun, especially when they start rubbing and irritating your skin.
 This point goes back to wearing clothes that wick away moisture and dry quickly.

 What type of weather conditions will you be paddling in?